10+ Ways To Reduce Your Plastic Footprint

 Not just what we eat, it’s time to rethink what we eat on.
 Disposable plastic tableware like plates, forks, spoons, and knives might be convenient for parties, takeout, or picnics, but they leave behind a long-lasting problem.

-And just like many plastic items, plastic cutlery can take hundreds of years to break down and frequently end up polluting our landfills, oceans, and natural habitats.
+And just like many small plastic items, plastic cutlery generally not recyclable in curbside programs because due to their small size.
+They also take hundreds of years to break down and frequently end up polluting our landfills, oceans, and natural habitats.

 Actionable Tip: Keep a set of reusable tableware (spoon, fork, knife, straw, and even chopsticks) in your backpack or office drawer to prevent the need for disposable cutlery.
 Also at home for guests!